waymo-research/waymo-open-dataset/waymo_open_dataset/latency/README.md

 Converting from Frame protos to usable point clouds/images can be non-trivially expensive (involving various unzippings and transforms) and does not reflect a workflow that would realistically be present in an autonomous driving scenario.
 Thus, our evaluation of submitted models does not time the conversion from Frame proto to tensor.
 Instead, we have pre-extracted the dataset into numpy ndarrays.
 The keys, shapes, and data types are:

+* `POSE`: 4x4 float32 array with the vehicle pose.
 * For each lidar:
   * `<LIDAR_NAME>_RANGE_IMAGE_FIRST_RETURN`: HxWx6 float32 array with the range image of the first return for this lidar.
 The six channels are range, intensity, elongation, x, y, and z.
+The x, y, and z values are in vehicle frame.
 Pixels with range 0 are not valid points.
   * `<LIDAR_NAME>_RANGE_IMAGE_SECOND_RETURN`: HxWx6 float32 array with the range image of the first return for this lidar.
 Same channels as the first return range image.
   * `<LIDAR_NAME>_BEAM_INCLINATION`: H-length float32 array with the beam inclinations for each row of range image for this lidar.
   * `<LIDAR_NAME>_LIDAR_EXTRINSIC`: 4x4 float32 array with the 4x4 extrinsic matrix for this lidar.